Leading Teams and Organizations

 Building on previous coursework in team leadership, this class develops students’ negotiation skills.
 The course explores interaction between individuals and teams and the systems that interact with or affect them.
 Subsequently, students will conduct multi-level analyses on such topics as cultural nuances, identity, barriers, perceptions, motivation, group entanglements, creativity, social identity, and intergroup behavior.

 Exploring the dynamics of power and influence within human organizations, topics include the role of power in leadership (and vice versa); the interface of values, behavior, and perceptions; and an exercise in “creating yourself” as a leader.

-The Master’s Paper is an individual capstone project that provides an opportunity for each EML student (guided by a Faculty Mentor, and with input from a second Faculty Reader) to carefully explore a personally relevant leadership issue.
-Capstone Project Weekend provides an opportunity for each EML participant to make an oral presentation of his or her project to classmates and to EML faculty.
+The master’s paper is an individual capstone project that provides an opportunity for each EML student (guided by a faculty mentor and with input from a faculty reader) to carefully explore a personally relevant leadership issue.
+Capstone Project Weekend provides an opportunity for each EML participant to make an oral presentation of his or her project to classmates and EML faculty.
 The event is open to the Georgetown McDonough School of Business community.

 Looking to the Future

 World-class leaders share their visions of current trends and likely developments in areas such as global demographics, economics, geopolitical developments, technology, and social trends.
 The course takes place during the initial and final portions of the program.
 The first portion emphasizes trends relevant to the location of the upcoming Global Residency, and the second portion touches on issues likely to prove directly relevant to the future of participants as leaders.

 Developing a Personal Leadership Action Plan